 - Documenting the scores from step (4) in a wiki provides useful context for future reference.

 I hope these ideas are useful to other teams who may be facing similar challenges in promoting collaborative decision-making.
-I’d be really interested to hear suggestions and feedback, so please do let me know your thoughts in the comments below.
+I’d be interested to hear suggestions and feedback, so please let me know your thoughts in the comments below.